 A single dedicated cache server with four cores can easily handle the cache requests from up to six application server nodes running under full load.
-All cache server processes are monitored by a daemon process which will automatically restart the cache server if the JVM fails completely.
+All cache server processes are monitored by a daemon process which automatically restarts the cache server if the JVM fails completely.

-In a cluster, the application will continue to run even if all cache servers fail.
-However, performance will degrade significantly because requests previously handled via the cache will be transferred to the database, increasing its load significantly.
+In a cluster, the application continues to run even if all cache servers fail.
+However, performance degrades significantly because requests previously handled via the cache are transferred to the database, increasing its load significantly.